ryanwitteck/Animator/resources/README.md

 method must be called by the user.
 We have implemented three types of views: text, visual, and SVG.

 #### Text
-Our text view of an animation gives a readable visualization of an animation.
+Our text view of an animation produces a readable text visualization of an animation.
 We have implemented this view in the TextView class.
 This class requires the user to create an IAnimation and supply a valid data destination for the view to print the created visualization to.
 Currently, this view simply prints the command log of an animation to the given destination when renderAnimation is run.

 #### Visual
-Our visual view of an animation creates an animated video of an animation using swing.
+Our visual view of an animation creates an animated video of an animation model using swing.
 We have implemented this view in the VisualView class.
 This class requires the user to supply a window title, IAnimation, and frame rate in ticks per second.
 After the renderAnimation method is called, a window will appear, on which the animation will play.
 This class relies on the class